bq/droid2ino/examples/BluetoothChatWithArduino/README.rst

 #.
 In Android Studio go to ``File`` > ``Open`` and select the BluetoothChatWithArduino from the example folder of the cloned repository.

 #.
 Upload the Arduino code to your robot.
 You can find it in the Arduino folder of this project.
+Use the code in the ``using_integrated_bluetooth_module_(bqzum)`` folder if your board only has one serial communication port (as in the BQ Zum board) or use the code in ``using_external_bluetooth_module`` folder if you are using an external bluetooth module.